-You may find our group interesting if you subscribe to the idea that knowledge of reality advances most effectively by way of scientific inquiry, using the latest, proven methods of science:
+You may find our group interesting if you subscribe to the idea that knowledge of reality advances most effectively by using the appropriate methods of scientific inquiry:

-We especially encourage you to disclose your atheist or freethinker views as a method of educating the uninformed public about who we are — and that we are many!
+We especially encourage you to disclose your atheist views as a method of educating the uninformed public about who we are — and that we are many!

-Note: Among other things, the terms "atheist" and "freethinker" refer to a person who does not believe in any gods.
-While atheists and freethinkers agree on this issue, they may or may not agree on other important issues.
+Note: Among other things, the terms "atheist" and "freethinker" generally refer to a person who does not believe in any gods.
+(A "theist" actively believes in one god or many gods.
+An "atheist" does not actively believe in any gods.)
+While atheists and freethinkers likely agree on this issue, they may or may not agree on other important issues.

-As we have learned from the LGBT community, an effective strategy for promoting positive change for atheists and freethinkers — and others — is to come out, stay out, and speak out.
+As we have learned from the LGBTQ community, an effective strategy for promoting positive change for atheists — and others — is to come out, stay out, and speak out.
 The Openly Secular campaign provides one way you can come out and tell your story:

-If you want to join CCAF, you will need to be signed-up with Meetup.
+• You will need to be signed-up with Meetup.
 However, CCAF is a private organization, and requests to join will be reviewed.
-This is to provide a measure of security for members who are not yet ready to announce their atheist or freethinker views to casual online visitors.
-This is also to discourage commercial solicitation or tacit endorsement of weird viewpoints.
+This is to provide a measure of security for members who are not yet ready to announce their atheist views to casual online visitors.
+This is also to discourage commercial solicitation or tacit endorsement of weird ideas.

 Although CCAF is affiliated with other atheist, freethinker, humanist, and skeptic organizations, we do not share our membership list.
-Our general focus is to provide a safe local community forum for atheists and freethinkers while making ourselves visible as a group to the general public.
-We are also ready to inform and mobilize members for action if local issues directly impact the status of atheists and freethinkers.
+Our general focus is to provide a safe, local community forum for atheists while making ourselves visible as a group to the general public.
+While we are now mostly a "social" group, we are also ready to inform and mobilize members for action if local issues directly impact the status of atheists.